Sourangsu/RAM-Arbiter/README.md

 RAM-Arbiter-VHDL-Code
 =====================

-The following repository contains the VHDL codes which were developed during the architectural design of a RAM Arbiter.
+This repository hosts the VHDL codes which were developed during the architectural design of a RAM Arbiter.